zachvoxwattz/Khati.com/README.md

 # How to run
-Simply double click on the 'Khati.com' Ink file
+Simply double click on the 'Application.html' file to open.

 # What to update
 Output based on various inputs: